Reduction or withdrawal of reception conditions

 The Regulations state that such decisions shall be taken “individually, objectively and impartially and reasons shall be given” with due consideration to the principle of proportionality.

-According to AWAS, if a resident has not signed for 3 weeks, their place is reclaimed at the centre.[2]
+According to AWAS, if a resident has not signed at the ‘designated’ open centre for 3 weeks, their place is reclaimed at the centre.[2]
 Cases of termination when failing to comply with rules are very rare and implemented in extreme cases.
 AWAS indicated that less than 5 persons were evicted in 2020 for such reason.
 AWAS indicated that there were no decisions reducing or withdrawing reception conditions during 2021.

-Asylum seekers may appeal these decisions before the Immigration Appeals Board, in accordance with the Receptions Regulations and the Immigration Act.[3]
-However, this remedy is inaccessible in practice due to the lack of information and the stringent deadlines to file the appeal (3 days).
+Asylum-seekers may appeal these decisions before the Immigration Appeals Board, in accordance with the Receptions Regulations and the Immigration Act.[3]
+However, this remedy is considered to be inaccessible in practice due to the lack of information and the extremely stringent deadlines to file the appeal: 3 days.
 This was highlighted by the ECtHR several cases against Malta.[4]

 Evictions

 Residents receive a written reminder to leave, six weeks before the end of their contract.
-AWAS indicated that the list of people evicted is always reviewed by the psychosocial team.
+AWAS indicated that the list of people evicted is always reviewed by social workers and the psychosocial team.

-People are entitled to challenge that eviction with AWAS, and the decision shall be reviewed by a care team, although no formal procedure is in place.
+People are entitled to challenge that eviction with AWAS, and the decision is internally reviewed by a care team and management, although no guidelines or documents on this procedure are publicly available.
 According to NGOs, AWAS might reconsider such decisions on a case-by-case basis depending on the vulnerability of the applicant.[5]

-Nevertheless, such evictions remain a major problem in Malta where accommodation is very hard to secure due to high prices in a largely unregulated private rental market and due to the fact that landlords are usually extremely reluctant to rent accommodation to asylum-seekers.
-Moreover, in 2020, the COVID-19 crisis also made the situation more difficult with many applicants not being able to work for several months.
-Thus, these evictions often result in homelessness.[6]
-This continued in 2021 and 2022.
+Nevertheless, such evictions remain a major problem in Malta where accommodation is very hard to secure due to high prices in a largely unregulated private rental market, and due to the fact that landlords are usually extremely reluctant to rent accommodation to asylum-seekers.
+Thus, these evictions often result in homelessness.[7]
+This continued in 2021, 2022 And 2023.
 However, there have been cases where AWAS have extended contracts of those who were identified as vulnerable in some way.
 This includes homelessness as a vulnerability.

-In 2020, authorities have constantly and publicly stated that Malta has no more capacity to welcome migrants.
-The Foreign Affairs minister stated in May 2020 that “centres are full and we have no place for more migrants”.
-However, it was pointed out by NGOs on several occasions that Malta failed to build the expected new centre mainly funded by the EU.[10]
+In 2020, authorities constantly and publicly stated that Malta had no more capacity to welcome migrants.
+The Foreign Affairs Minister stated in May 2020 that “centres are full and we have no place for more migrants”.
+However, it was pointed out by NGOs on several occasions that Malta failed to build the expected new centre mainly funded by the EU.[9]
+To date, the new centre has not yet been built and it remains unclear what has happened to the EU funds that had been allocated to this project.

 [1] Regulation 13 of the Reception Regulations, Subsidiary Legislation 420.06 of the Laws of Malta.